willtajer/latinHAM/README.md

    }
    ```

-4. Upload the following to your Siteground hosting:
+4. Upload the following to your hosting:
    - The `.next` folder
    - The `public` folder
    - `package.json`
    - `server.js`
    - Any other necessary configuration files (e.g., `next.config.js`)

-5. Set up Node.js in your Siteground control panel.
+5. Set up Node.js in your hosting control panel.

 6. Install dependencies on the server:
    ```